avdyushin/UDF_Swift/README.md

 ### State

 As we said we need to create an application state.
-In main state we will keep navigation state, all projects and realm object:
+In main state we will keep navigation state, all projects list as `Results<Project>` and `Realm` itself:

 ```swift
 class MainState: NSObject, StateType, HasNavigationState {